richnologies/ngx-stripe/README.md

 Learn how to use `ngx-stripe` on the **new** [docs site](https://ngx-stripe.dev/docs) 🤓

-## Notice (Jun 18th 2024)
+## Notice (November 27, 2024)

-We would like to inform you that we have updated the library to support Stripe V4 from version 18.1.0 onwards.
-This is a major version upgrade, but it's not a significant change and should not cause any issues.
+We are pleased to announce that as of version `19.0.0`, this library now supports Stripe V5.
+This release introduces a **major version upgrade**, with one notable breaking change:

+- `StripeCustomCheckout` has been renamed to `StripeCheckout`.
+- `StripeCustomCheckoutOptions` has been renamed to `StripeCheckoutOptions`.
+- The method `initCustomCheckout` is now `initCheckout`.

-We are keeping the library versioning in line with Angular majors, which upgrade more often than Stripe, and as a result, we are deviating from the semver standard.
-We believe this approach will provide a better experience in the long run.
+To maintain alignment with Angular's major versioning, which evolves more frequently than Stripe, we have opted to deviate from the traditional semantic versioning (semver) standard.
+We believe this approach will deliver a smoother experience over time.

-We would like to apologize for any inconvenience this may cause you.
+We apologize for any inconvenience this change may cause and appreciate your understanding.

 ## Features